tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

   new 32-byte value.
 This value need not be random but SHOULD be unpredictable to avoid implementations fixating on a specific value (also known as ossification).
-  Otherwise, it MUST be set as a zero-length vector (i.e., a zero-valued single byte length field).
+  Otherwise, it MUST be set as a zero-length list (i.e., a zero-valued single byte length field).

 cipher_suites:
-: A vector of the symmetric cipher options supported by the client, specifically the record protection algorithm (including secret key length) and a hash to be used with HKDF, in descending order of client preference.
+: A list of the symmetric cipher options supported by the client, specifically the record protection algorithm (including secret key length) and a hash to be used with HKDF, in descending order of client preference.
 Values are defined in {{cipher-suites}}.
-  If the vector contains cipher suites that the server does not recognize, support, or wish to use, the server MUST ignore those cipher suites and process the remaining ones as usual.
+  If the list contains cipher suites that the server does not recognize, support, or wish to use, the server MUST ignore those cipher suites and process the remaining ones as usual.
 If the client is